 Overview of Ramanathaswamy Temple, Rameswaram

-The Legend behind Ramanathaswamy Temple
+The Legend Behind Ramanathaswamy Temple

-The Architecture of Ramanathaswamy Temple
+Architecture of Ramanathaswamy Temple

-Interesting Facts about Rameswaram Ramanthaswamy Temple
+Interesting Facts About Ramanathaswamy Temple

 The Sacred 22 Holy Theerthams